Pacifiers or Thumbsucking: Which Is Worse?

 - Once they roll in one direction, babies quickly learn to roll in both directions.

 - When your baby kicks her legs, "swims" with her arms, or rocks back and forth during tummy time, she's preparing herself to crawl.

 - Your baby can use her hands to bring objects to her mouth.
 She might even grab an ankle and taste her own toes!

 Month 5, Week 2 Tips

-Your baby will be mobile soon!
+- Your baby will be mobile soon!
 For safety's sake, drop the crib mattress to the lowest level.
-Have baby locks on all cabinets, and make sure you lock up all cleaning products.
+Child proof your home: have baby locks on all cabinets, remove dangling cords and plug outlets, and make sure you lock up all cleaning products.